Home > Immigration Procedures > Completing the Forms > Completing and Filing the I-129 > Completing the I-129 Petition

 Part 2, Q.4: If you select box "a" in Part 2, question 2, consider what action you would hope to invoke by referring to our section on Communications between USCIS and Consulates.

 Part 3, Q. 1: For any O or P petition, check the box for “Named”.
+Do NOT leave this question blank.

 Part 3, Q. 2: Enter the P-1B or P-3 group's name or enter "n/a."
 Either way, if multiple beneficiaries are involved, insert "see beneficiary list [or petitioner letter]."
 When entering individual information here, or when preparing a beneficiary list, it is critical that you use each beneficiary's full name as contained in the passport, and that you enter that name, the birth date, gender, and the country of nationality without typos.
 Typos can come back to haunt you.
 If petitioning for a group, leave the box for gender blank in Question 4.
 For the immediate following question requesting an A number, the beneficiary generally will not have one, which refers to a pre-existing USCIS file ordinarily set up in relation to a permanent residence petition.
 If one exists, provide it.
 Otherwise, leave the box blank or hand-write none" in the box and "none" in response to the request for a Social Security number, unless the beneficiary happens to have one.
 Remember that as of April 1, 2024 the maximum number of beneficiaries that can be listed on an O-2, P-1B, P-3, or P-S petition is 25.
 Be careful to keep track of which beneficiaries are being grouped together for each separate petition and make sure that all the other information regarding the classification period requested and supporting evidence for the group as a whole is identical.